WRYM: Changes in ownership

-WRYM added nighttime service in 1998 upon the construction of a second tower.
+WRYM added nighttime service in 1998, upon the construction of a second tower.
 Six years later, the station was sold to Eight Forty Broadcasting.
 Eight Forty Broadcasting sold WRYM to Trignition Media, LLC effective June 29, 2017.
 The other languages were eliminated and WRYM concentrated on serving Connecticut's growing Hispanic community.

-In February 2018, WRYM began simulcasting its programming on WWCO 1240 AM in Waterbury, which Trignition acquired from Connoisseur Media.
+In February 2018, WRYM began simulcasting its programming on WWCO in Waterbury, which Trignition acquired from Connoisseur Media.
 Both stations also added translators for listeners who prefer FM radio.
+Trignition Media acquired a third station, WCUM in Bridgeport, in October 2022; it was renamed WZKZ in 2026.